danieljsj/giving-portfolio-angularfire-v3/app/doc/bugs.md

 Also... it seemed that she couldn't make orgs at first...

 Need some intro guidance for first usage.
 Esp. for mobile, where you can't see all the controls all at once.

+### make givingbudget an optional feature

+when it's not in place, just get messages to enter a budget, but not errors!